robotron2084/noonien.serializer/README.md

 This is highly experimental.
 TODO:
   * Add UI to allow graphs to be edited.
+    * Somehow add serialization as a service...possibly via ServiceLocator?
     * Add ability to add/remove nodes.
     * Add ability to add/remove Elements.
       * Requires assembly reflection or something to find all Element types.